Executive Leadership

 John Peplinski, 503-614-1330

-John oversees more than 60 staff and a dozen educational programs, including outdoor school, a variety of professional learning initiatives, the migrant education program, STEM Hub, career and college readiness initiatives, attendance services and school safety programs.
+John oversees more than 40 staff and a dozen educational programs, including instructional coaching and mentoring, attendance services, the migrant education program and a variety of professional learning initiatives.
 The instruction team also frequently partners with NWRESD’s other academic departments, which include early learning and K-12 special education, to align and advance academic objectives throughout the region.

-John also worked for more than 10 years as a classroom teacher.
-He has a bachelor’s degree in education from Western Oregon University and master's degree in education from the University of Washington.
+Before becoming an administrator, John worked for more than 10 years as a classroom teacher.
+He has a bachelor’s degree in education from Western Oregon University and master's degree also in education from the University of Washington.

 K-12 Special Education Executive Director